 So why haven’t we heard of this historic expedition?

 Because all those accomplishments were overshadowed by the leadership failures.

 When the expedition finally returned, the occasion was not marked by the victory parades that it merited.
-Instead Wilkes and his officers entered into an endless parade of public charges and counter charges, accusations, complaints, and one court martial after.
+Instead Wilkes and his officers entered into an endless parade of public charges and counter charges, accusations, complaints, and one court martial after another.

 The entire affair became such an embarrassment that the political leadership just wanted it to all go away.
 And so it gradually did, until the publication of Sea of Glory.